 - Create a poster presentation that clearly conveys how the idea solves a societal problem and how society benefits.

 - Learn to calibrate ideas to marketplace needs and opportunities.

 - Identity and brand development.

-- Interact effectively with STEM stakeholders during the virtual poster session.
+- Interact effectively with STEM leaders and Congressional stakeholders at the poster session.

-- Deliver a strong pitch presentation about the project before a distinguished panel of judges at the Virtual Innovation Boot Camp.
+- Deliver a strong pitch presentation about the project before a distinguished panel of judges at the Boot Camp.

 Phase II Judging Criteria

 Performing proficiently during two activities will be essential to securing a spot in the winner’s circle at the Innovation Boot Camp for finalists.
 One of these activities is a poster session; the other is a pitch presentation.
 The overall effectiveness that finalist teams demonstrate through the combination of these two activities will determine the ultimate winner of this year’s challenge.
 In other words, a team must perform well at both activities to win.